0xECEAD/Arcade-CrystalCastles_MiSTer/Readme.md

 - Trackball Emulator based on work by [__Jim Gregory__](https://github.com/JimmyStones).

 ## Modifications
-- Pokey: Added clock-enable (CE), don't mix clock and combinatorial logic in an FPGA.
+- Pokey: Added clock-enable (CE) to make clock divider redundant.
 - Trackball Emulator: Adopted for 4x Quadrature, Added option for a true TrackBall on the SNAC connector.

 ## FPGA implementation